 I mirror her position, hovering just above the counter, my ghostly ass trying to sink through the laminate, and meet her eyes through the light plumes of smoke wafting off the candles.
 Like the dancing smog, I weave my tale.

 “In the days of old,” I begin, recalling my father’s first telling of the story, “the days before we forgot the gods, forgot magic and wonders, in the days when the very gods roamed the earth, there were two kingdoms, long at odds with each other.”
 I smile, seeing my home as I stared into the willowy candle flames.
-“It was on the outskirts of the desert where they met, hidden beneath the palms trees of Falcon’s private oasis.
+“It was on the outskirts of the desert where they met, hidden beneath the palm trees of Falcon’s private oasis.
 He was a warrior of his god, honing his skill with his weapon in order to defend his mighty sovereign from his enemies.

 “Snake was an adventurer but no less a warrior for her goddess.
 On that fateful day, she came upon Falcon while he practiced with his spear.
 Snake couldn’t help but watch, enthralled by his grace.
 And when he paused to drink from the oasis’ waterhole, she revealed herself.